 Which herbs should you try to grow?
 Make the selection the same way you would put together a guest list for a small party — you'd only invite people you like who would get along with each other.
 Just so, pick herbs you are going to use; otherwise, your indoor herbs are no more than houseplants.
 Pick your favorite herbs and then cull the list to those that have more or less the same cultural requirements.

 What exactly does that mean?
 Different herbs have different needs, like sun, water and warmth.
 When you are just starting indoor herb gardening, it's easiest if you pick a handful that share the same growth requirements.
 That doesn't limit it too much since many herbs need direct sun daily, well-draining soil and regular water.
-Some popular choices that grow well together include mint, lemongrass, chervil and cilantro.
+Some popular choices that grow well together include mint (Mentha spp.), lemongrass (Cymbopogon citratus, zones 8-11), and chervil (Anthriscus cerefolium, zones 7-9).

 Setting Up an Indoor Site